Qumulo/LogFilter/README.md

     }
 ]
 ```
-You can define protocol type and port number according to your configuration the target definitions.
+You can define a protocol type and a port number according to the configuration of your target definitions.

 3. Log forwarding to another machine with excluded specified log details

-If you define any parameters with **!** in **log details**, this means you want to exclude these log definitions for Qumulo logs and forward them to another machine.
+If you define any parameters with **!** in the **log details**, this indicates that you want to exclude those log definitions from the Qumulo logs and forward them to another machine.
 Example:
 ```
 [
    {